-- Morgan High School students must have a 2.0 GPA and no F's, I's, or U's from the preceding trimester in order to compete on any Utah High School Activities Association sanctioned team or group.
-Morgan High School students must have a 2.0 GPA and no F's, I's, or U's from the preceding trimester in order to compete on behalf of any school-sponsored team, club, or organization.
+- Morgan High School students must have a 2.0 GPA and no F's, I's, UA's or U's from the preceding trimester in order to compete on any Utah High School Activities Association sanctioned team or group.
+Morgan High School students must have a 2.0 GPA and no F's, I's, UA's or U's from the preceding trimester in order to compete on behalf of any school-sponsored team, club, or organization.
 Eligibility will be based on the regular school year trimester grading periods.
 Summer school is not considered a grading period under this policy. - Students who receive an I (incomplete) will have 5 school days after the conclusion of the trimester to make up the grade.
 If the I is not made up within the 5-day period, the student will remain ineligible until the following trimester concludes. - Eighth grade eligibility for cheerleading tryouts will be determined by third quarter final grades.
-Eighth grade eligibility for all other activities, including athletics, will be determined by fourth quarter final grades.
+Eighth grade eligibility for all other activities, including athletics, will be determined by fourth quarter final grades. - Students will also receive a grade check every four weeks during each season to maintain eligibility.
+If a student has any F's, I's, UA's or U's they will become ineligible until the grades are corrected, otherwise they remain ineligible.